Ballet+ Miami

 Cancellation / Refund Policy

-No full refunds or credits will be issued for registered participants.
+No full refunds will be issued for registered participants.
 A 50% credit to another program will be issued with cancellations made up to sixty days prior to the start of the program.
 An exception will be made for documented medical or health reasons due to an unforeseen injury or illness.
-For dancers with an injury or illness that prevents them from participating, 100% of the tuition will be refunded up to thirty days prior to the start of the program.
-If the illness or injury reported to the program director is under 30 days, a 50% refund will be issued no more than five business days after the completion of the program and the other 50% may be used as a credit for another program in the next twelve months that is produced and owned by Francisco Gella Dance Works.
+For dancers with an injury or illness that prevents them from participating, 75% of the tuition will be refunded up to forty-five days prior to the start of the program.
+If the illness or injury reported to the program director is under 30 days, a 50% refund will be issued no more than five business days after the completion of the program.
 In the case of any injury or illness, a documented note or letter from a licensed physician on their letterhead must be submitted prior to the start of the program, before a refund will be considered.
-Injuries or illnesses taking place after the program begins, or that are reported after the program begins, are not eligible for a credit or refund.
+Injuries or illnesses that take place after the program begins, or that are reported after the program begins, are not eligible for a credit or refund

-Feel free to contact us in the chat box below or email us if you have any questions.
+Feel free to contact us in the chat box below or email us at balletplus@franciscogelladance.com if you have any questions.